hapinessjs/ng-universal-module/README.md

 Copy `tsconfig.app.json` to `tsconfig.server.json` and change it to build with a `"module"` target of `"commonjs"`.

 Add a section for `"angularCompilerOptions"` and set `"entryModule"` to your `AppServerModule`, specified as a path to the import with a hash (`#`) containing the symbol name.
-In this example, this would be `app/app.server.module#AppServerModule`.
+In this example, this would be `src/app/app.server.module#AppServerModule`.

 ### src/tsconfig.server.json:

 ```
 {
-  "extends": "../tsconfig.json",
+    "extends": "./tsconfig.json",
     "compilerOptions": {
-    "outDir": "../out-tsc/app",
+        "outDir": "./out-tsc/app",
         "baseUrl": "./",
-    // Set the module format to "commonjs":
         "module": "commonjs",
         "types": []
     },
+    "include": [
+        "src/**/*.ts"
+    ],
     "exclude": [
         "test.ts",
         "**/*.spec.ts"
     ],
-  // Add "angularCompilerOptions" with the AppServerModule you wrote
-  // set as the "entryModule".
     "angularCompilerOptions": {
-    "entryModule": "app/app.server.module#AppServerModule"
+        "entryModule": "src/app/app.server.module#AppServerModule"
     }
 }
 ```